qcr/openseqslam2/README.md

 ## Potential Future Feature List (may or may not eventuate...):

-* Make the Progress GUI correctly display the contrast enhanced difference matrix as an overlay
-* Show the best matches in the matching Progress GUI
 * Use Git LFS to manage storage of the samples archive
 * Make resizable
 * Fix axis management (currently a random mess full of unnecessary calls)